maureensmith/sam2counts/README.md

 of quality occurs within the sequence and these nucleotides of bad quality remain in the read.
 Therefore, we check for the quality of all nucleotides, since this requires only one additional operation per iteration.
+If a '*' is given in the quality field in the SAM or no quality threshold is given, the bases are counted without any quality check.

 The program can be divided into three procedures.
 The read pairs are imported and prefiltered, the cohesive sequences of a read pair are merged to one read with certain rules,